dat3Cph/spring2025/docs/rest_intro/exercises/hotel_api.md

 ## Part 1 setup project

-- Setup a new maven project in IntelliJ
+- Setup a new maven project in IntelliJ (or use your intellij template with Hibernate)
 - Add the following dependencies to the pom.xml file:
-- Add necessary dependencies to pom.xml:
   - Javalin
   - JUnit
+  - Rest Assured
+  - Hamcrest
-  - Gson or Jackson
+  - Jackson
   - hibernate
   - postgresql
+  - slf4j-api
+  - logback
 - Create a new javalin application with 2 ressources: `Hotel`  and `Room`
 - Create a new database in postgresql called `hotel`
-- Create a IDAO generic interface with the following methods: *)
-  - getAll()
-  - getById()
-  - create()
-  - update()
-  - delete()
-- Create an abstract DAO class that implements the IDAO interface *)
-- Create a HotelDAO and a RoomDAO that extends the abstract DAO class
-- Add a method to the HotelDAO that returns all rooms for a specific hotel

-*) NB!
-If you have trouble with inheritance and generics, you can skip the generic interface and abstract class and just create the DAO classes with the methods you need.
-You should also see the hint at the end of this document for more details.

-## Part 2 DTOs

-- Create a HotelDTO and a RoomDTO with the following fields:
+- Create DTOs for `Hotel` and `Room`
-  HotelDTO:
-  - id
-  - name
-  - address
-  - rooms
+  - HotelDTO: id, name, address, rooms

-  RoomDTO:
-  - id
-  - hotelId
-  - number
-  - price
+  - RoomDTO: id, hotelId, number, price
 - Implement functionality to convert between DTOs and Entities.
 Both ways.
+- Implement an interface with the following methods:
+  - getAllHotels()
+  - getHotelById()
+  - createHotel()
+  - updateHotel()
+  - deleteHotel()
+  - addRoom(Hotel hotel, Room room)
+  - removeRoom(Hotel hotel, Room room)
+  - getRoomsForHotel(Hotel hotel)

-## Part 3 create API Ressources
+## Part 2 create API Ressources

 - Create a HotelController and a RoomController that handles the above functionality using the DTOs
 - Create a new Routes.java file that contains all routes for the application and implement the following routes with json: